A Select List of Our Authors

 Shoba Narayan

-Author of WAYFINDING: The Science and Mystery of How Humans Navigate the World and RESURRECTION SCIENCE: Conservation, De-Extinction and the Precarious Future of Wild Things (St. Martin's).
+Author of IGNITION: Lighting Fires in a Burning World; WAYFINDING: The Science and Mystery of How Humans Navigate the World; and RESURRECTION SCIENCE: Conservation, De-Extinction and the Precarious Future of Wild Things.
 O'Connor is a graduate of Columbia's Graduate School of Journalism whose reporting has appeared in Foreign Policy, Slate, Global Post, Wall Street Journal and NPR, among others.
-She has received support from the Pulitzer Center on Crisis Reporting, The Nation Institute's Investigative Fund, and the Alfred P. Sloan Foundation. author website
+She has received support from the Pulitzer Center on Crisis Reporting, The Nation Institute's Investigative Fund, and the Alfred P. Sloan Foundation.

 John Palfrey